 When people think about social media outlets such as Twitter, they think of them as ways to connect to family, friends, and co-workers.
-But Twitter is proving to be a huge opportunity to grow your writing business while having a little fun.
+But Twitter is proving to be a huge opportunity to promote yourself and grow your writing business while having a little fun.

 No matter where you are in your writing career, you can build a large, targeted following on Twitter.
 It’s simple, effective, and best of all, only takes a few minutes of your day.

 All you have to do is take the first step.

 Step 1: Create Your “Magnetic” Profile

 To get started on Twitter, you have to create a profile.
 Aside from your tweets, this is the first thing people see about you when they get to your “page.”
 It even pops up in Google searches about you or your tweet topics.

 Similar to other social networking platforms like LinkedIn, your profile must be a strong reflection of who you are and what value you provide.
 Except on Twitter, your profile is limited to 160 characters.

 Here are a few quick tips for making sure you maximize that space and attract the right kinds of followers: